Screenshots may differ slightly depending on software version.

 This defaults to the prediction interval (PI) for a single point.

-You had best replicate the optimal formulation six or so times and then click the Enter Data option to type these into Design-Expert.
+You had best replicate the optimal formulation six or so times and then click the Enter Data option to type these in.
 It then computes the Data Mean and puts this in the middle of the PI values for evaluation.
 Try entering some numbers for yourself and see what happens.

 We feel that numerical optimization provides powerful insights when combined with graphical analysis.
 Numerical optimization becomes essential when investigating many components with many responses.
 However, computerized optimization does not work very well in the absence of subject-matter knowledge.